- Saturday, April 25, 2020, 10:00 am @T̶H̶I̶S̶ ̶W̶O̶R̶K̶S̶ ̶D̶I̶F̶F̶E̶R̶E̶N̶T̶L̶Y̶

 - Saturday, May 14th, 2016 | 7 pm @ INCA

 Rob Rhee: Robert Rhee is a Seattle-based artist and writer.
 He has exhibited both nationally and internationally, including White Columns in NY, the Hunterdon Art Museum, the Ilmin Museum of Art in Seoul, the Changwon 2010 Biennale, and the Ferdinand Van Dieten Gallery in the Netherlands. (more)

 - Wednesday, April 27th, 2016 | 7 pm @ Glass Box Gallery

 Babak Golkar: Babak Golkar was born in Berkeley in 1977.
 He spent most of his formative years in Tehran until 1996 when he migrated to Vancouver, where he obtained a Bachelor of Fine Arts in Visual Arts from Emily Carr Institute in 2003 and a Masters of Fine Arts from the University of British Columbia in 2006. (more)

-Gretchen Bennett: Gretchen Bennett is a Seattle based artist, who’s works has been shown in variety of different venues locally and internationally.
+Gretchen Bennett: Gretchen Bennett is a Seattle-based artist, who’s work has been shown in a variety of different venues locally and internationally.
 This year, Gretchen Bennett’s work was included in the exhibition, The Potato Eaters at Greg Kucera Gallery in Seattle, WA.
 In 2014 she received the Betty Bowen Special Recognition Award (more)